 With miso, length of fermentation matters.
 Hiro Watanabe, Ph.D., an expert in developmental biology and cancer prevention in Japan, conducted several animal and human studies using freeze-dried rice miso to better understand how miso protects against cancer, radiation, and other diseases.11

-Dr. Watanabe’s studies showed that when it comes to healing illnesses like breast and prostate cancer, the ideal length of fermentation was between 180 days (six months) and two years.
+Dr. Watanabe’s studies showed that when it comes to helping heal illnesses like breast and prostate cancers, the ideal length of fermentation was between 180 days (six months) and two years.

 Really healthy recipes can also taste really delicious.
 Click here to learn more.

 Should you start sipping miso soup for your health?